Soft Skills Interview Queries

 4. How do you manage your time if you have conflicting priorities?

-5. Give an example of a situation when your planning and organizational skills brought great results.
+5. Give an example of a case when your planning and organizational skills brought great results.

 6. You get a new urgent task from the manager on Friday evening.
 How will you react?

 Companies value people who can find innovative solutions to problems.
-They wish to see that the candidate deals with any issues proactively, work with others to solve them, and learn new things to succeed in the workplace.
-Here are the popular questions to check problem-solving skills.
+They wish to see that the candidate deals with any issues proactively, work with others to solve them, and learn new things to succeed at the office.
+Here are the popular queries to check problem-solving skills.

-1. Give an example of a situation when you used creativity to solve a complex problem.
+1. Give an example of a problem when you used creativity to solve a complex problem.

-2. Tell me about a time when you anticipated a big problem and resolved it proactively.
+2. Tell me when you anticipated a big problem and resolved it proactively.

-3. What are your strategies to stay positive in challenging situations?
+3. What are your strategies to stay positive in challenging scenarios?

-4. Tell me about a situation when you had to deal with a failure.
+4. Tell me about a case when you had to deal with a failure.
 How did you act?

-5. Tell about a time when you had to do something you have never done before.
+5. Tell when you had to do something you have never done before.
 What steps did you take?

 6. Describe a situation when you faced a major obstacle when working on a project.
 What did you do?